Summary of NSMoms Work Over the Past Two Years

 - Hope4Mental Health

-- Nova Scotia’s “Train the Trainers – Crisis Response” (clinicians and first responders)
+- Nova Scotia’s “Train the Trainers – Crisis Response” for clinicians and first responders

 Meanwhile, families continued grassroots advocacy from Yarmouth to Truro to Halifax.
 We serve as peer supporters, speak at local events, share our stories to raise awareness, offer programs and services in our communities, and continue to blog and post on social media.